Sell a Put Spread

-This is a bearish strategy that benefits from the protection of capping your maximum loss with the trade-off being you have to pay for this protection.
+This is a moderately bullish strategy that benefits from the protection of capping your maximum loss with the trade-off being you have to pay for this protection.

 The maximum profit potential of the trade is the net credit received.
 The maximum loss potential of the trade is easily calculated.
 Simply take the difference between strike prices and minus the net premium received for the put spread.